-Electric cars have increasingly been making the headlines in recent months.
-You might have seen that major car manufacturer Volvo has announced that every car they launch from 2019 will have an electric motor, and that the current UK Government wants to see our roads free of petrol and diesel cars by 2040.
+Electric vehicles have become increasingly popular recently, as part of the move towards net zero.
+Major car manufacturer Volvo announced that every new car launched from 2019 will have an electric motor, and the UK Government wants to end the sale of petrol and diesel cars by 2030.

 1) No fuel, no emissions